rei-kaizen/top-gwa-identifier/README.md

 # Top GWA Identifier
 This program generates a random GWA (general weighted average) for each student in the given list of names, saves it in a file, and reads the file to identify the student with the highest GWA.

-## The program consists of two parts:
+## The Program Consists of Two Parts:

 ### GWA Generator
 The first part generates a random GWA for each student in the given list of names.
 A function called `gwa_generator()` is used to generate a random GWA between 1.0 and 5.0, and the result is rounded off to 2 decimal places.A list of student names is created and a dictionary with each student's name and corresponding random GWA is appended to the marklist.
 Finally, the program writes the student name and GWA to a file.<br>